-You don’t say how many gears you have, but I guess on a 40 year old bike that it would be 5 speed, with quite a narrow rear axle.
+You don’t say how many gears you have, but I guess on a 40-year-old bike that it would be five-speed, with quite a narrow rear axle.
 I doubt there are any freewheels around, try e-bay, but I think you will be disappointed.

-The inner ring would hit the chain stay of the frame if you try to use the old one.
-There are many cheap triple set up’s available, so don’t worry about the cost, look around and you should find chain set and matching bottom bracket either in the bike shops or on-line.
+The inner ring will hit the chainstay of the frame if you try to use the old one.
+There are many cheap triple set up’s available, so don’t worry about the cost, look around, and you should find a chainset and matching bottom bracket either in the bike shops or on-line.